dddd5209/ESTC-in-NRF/README.md

 double Chi_sum
 ```

-The box index runs with `x` varying fastest, and within each box the data are stored in the order species A followed by species B. The total number of box-species slots per measurement is therefore
+Within each box the data are stored in the order species A followed by species B. The total number of box-species slots per measurement is therefore

 ```text
 2 * (xsize / boxsize) * (ysize / boxsize)